A Solution for Telemedicine-Based VR Exposure Therapy

 Tech Features

 At the heart of this innovative solution lies the powerful and proven techniques of VR exposure therapy.
 Allowing therapists to track the behavior and movement of their patients, hear each other’s voices in 3D audio, and speak with each other realistically with lipsynch technology ensures that the interaction feels as close to an in-person meeting as possible.
-In the future, advanced features like eye and face tracking can add even deeper presence for therapists and their patients.
+In the future, advanced features like eye and face tracking can add an even deeper presence for therapists and their patients.

-• Synchronous and Personalized VR Session: Establishing a virtual environment where patients and providers can interact in real-time, fostering a strong sense of presence and connection.
+- Core Features: Synchronous and Personalized VR Session: Establishing a virtual environment where patients and providers can interact in real-time, fostering a strong sense of presence and connection.

-• Spatial Object Interaction for Specialized Treatments: Empowering providers and their patients to utilize virtual objects for tailored treatment strategies, enhancing engagement and effectiveness.
+- Spatial Object Interaction for Specialized Treatments: Empowering providers and their patients to utilize virtual objects for tailored treatment strategies, enhancing engagement and effectiveness.

-• Emphasis on Simplicity and Security: Prioritizing user-friendly experiences and maintaining the highest standards of data security and privacy.
+- Emphasis on Simplicity and Security: Prioritizing user-friendly experiences and maintaining the highest standards of data security and privacy.

 Doxy.me VR was developed for the Meta Quest 2 and is perfectly compatible with the latest Meta Quest 3, with possible expansion to other VR devices.